 Spider veins are those tiny, angry red blood vessels your mom complains about.
 So what the hell are they doing showing up on on your legs?
-Spider veins are the result of blood vessels close to the skin weakening and causing a blood traffic jam.
+A varicose veins clinic in Phoenix revealed that spider veins are the result of blood vessels close to the skin weakening and causing a blood traffic jam.
 They are usually harmless except for the damage to your mental health (though sometimes they can cause pain or itching).
 Spider veins can be caused by heredity (Thanks again, Mom & Dad!), hormone changes (see: birth control pills), or by having a lot of stress in your legs, such as standing all day, pregnancy, or obesity.
 If the tiny blood webs annoy you too much, there are a couple of treatment options, including sclerotherapy (a doctor injects a chemical in the vein to close it), laser therapy, or wearing really cool compression stockings.

 You are not alone because: 30-60% of adults have varicose or spider veins.

 You thought only grandpas grew hair in weird places.
 But here you are, with one random-ass long hair on your neck, chin, ear, or forehead.
 As women age, their estrogen levels decrease, opening the door for testosterone which, you guessed it, can activate hair growth.
 As far as a cure: pluck/wax/electrolosize that shit if it bothers you.

 You are not alone because: Look, as much as you feel like a freak, if Internet searching is any clue, it happens to every damn one of us (including LD writers).

 4. Digestive Problems